This is the third and final post in our campaign to raise awareness and knowledge about SSL-certificates and HTTPS.

 The most evident use of SSL-certificates is the previously mentioned transition from HTTP to HTTPS on a website, recognizable by the nowadays iconic padlock in the browser address field.
 The effect of a non-functioning SSL-certificate for websites is painfully clear when it happens.
 The entire link structure on the site is based on HTTPS, not HTTP.
 When the SSL-certificate for the site is not renewed, the entire site becomes unreachable for visitors since the protocol is not supported.

 However, many forget that SSL-certificates are not just used for encrypting the traffic between a website and its visitors.
 SSL-certificates are actually used in a number of different ways, for many different purposes.
-For example VPN-connections, cloud services, server to server communication and so on.
+For example VPN-connections, applications, cloud services, server to server communication and so on.
 Failing to manage SSL-certificates can affect a company’s entire infrastructure.

 An example of this is the recent Oculus Rift service outage in March 2018, caused by an expired SSL-certificate.